quidphp/lemur/README.md

     - [rowsChecker.scss](css/cms-component/rowsChecker.scss) - Stylesheet for the rowsChecker component of the CMS
     - [searchAutoInfo.scss](css/cms-component/searchAutoInfo.scss) - Stylesheet for the main search component of the CMS
     - [searchSlide.scss](css/cms-component/searchSlide.scss) - Mixin for the searchSlide component of the CMS
+    - [specificNav.scss](css/cms-component/specificNav.scss) - Stylesheet for the speciic nav component of the CMS
     - [textareaExtra.scss](css/cms-component/textareaExtra.scss) - Stylesheet for the textarea component of the CMS (with relation inserts)
     - [tooltip.scss](css/cms-component/tooltip.scss) - Stylesheet for the tooltip component of the CMS
 - [cms-icon](css/cms-icon)